vishal2github/noAdvancedJava/Theoretical_Notes/Collection_framework/List_interface.md

 + "List interface" is a sub-interface (child) of "Collection interface".

-+ Implementation classes of list interface are known as list collection.
++ Implementation classes of List interface are known as list collection.

 + It has several methods of its own as well like:
   + public void add(int index, E element)